ImageMagick/Usage-Markdown/canvas/index.md

 However such an operator is not currently available, and perhaps never will be.

 The best solution I know of is to simply add all three random channels in the image (using [Modulus-Add Composition](../compose/#modulusadd)) so as to extend the range of values.
-This also have a side effect of making the blurred spots smaller, but at least you now get a more dynamic range rainbow colors.
+This also has the side effect of making the blurred spots smaller, but at least you now get a more dynamic range rainbow colors.
 *Anyone got a better idea?*

 ~~~